zane-burke/solar_system_generator/README.md

 # solar_system_generator

-This project was created for the Fall 2023 Truman State University ACM Hackathon that took place over a two-week span.
+This project was created for the Fall 2023 Truman State University ACM Hackathon.

 The end goal of the project was to create a solar system generator, which, as the name implies, is meant to generate a theoretically plausible solar system.